-The Climate Pact was set up by the Grand Duchy of Luxembourg's Ministry of Sustainable Development and Infrastructure and "myenergy" (national entity for the promotion of a sustainable energy transition) in order to enable municipalities wishing to actively tackle climate change to request State support by signing a Climate Pact engagement charter.
+The Climate Pact was set up by the Grand Duchy of Luxembourg's Ministry of Sustainable Development and Infrastructure and "myenergy" in order to enable municipalities wishing to actively tackle climate change to request State support by signing a Climate Pact engagement charter.
 Initially it included 79 measures divided into 6 categories:

 - communication and cooperation.